ThePants999/tts-comp-ftc-base-lua-scripts/README.md

 * Secondary objective selection overhauled, offering a drop-down or typing interface in place of clicking through a long list.
 * Reference the 9e-combined pack repo, which brings generic and faction secondaries together into combined packs.
 * The set of status tokens has been revamped, and now reflects a much more 9th-edition-appropriate set, with options like "obsec" or "fight last" added and options like "+3 to hit" moved to a legacy bag.
 Huge thanks to Trashpanda for the new token graphics set.
+* Status tokens, banners and sticky objective markers are now infinite bags - just drag away to create one.
 * Major performance enhancement: switched to a better JSON library, eliminating the multi-second delay every time you load a save.
 * Major performance enhancement: mission pack data is no longer included in save files, eliminating the regular slowdown seen when the scoresheet was in use.
 * Minor performance enhancement: mission pack data is now downloaded once and shared between the scoreboard and secondary objective managers, speeding up load time and use of those features.